-FEDERAL DIRECT PLUS LOAN: Direct PLUS Loans are available to creditworthy parents of dependent students.
-A parent cannot borrow more than the total Cost of Attendance minus any other financial aid received.
+Federal Direct Plus Loan: Direct PLUS Loans are available to creditworthy parents of dependent students as well as graduate students.
+Borrowers cannot receive more than the total Cost of Attendance minus any other financial aid received.
 Interest on the loan is a fixed rate and there is an origination fee which is deducted from the proceeds of the loan prior to disbursement.
 Repayment of the Direct PLUS Loan generally begins 60 days after disbursement, although payments may be deferred as long as the student is enrolled at least half-time.
 Several repayment plan options are available.

-To apply for a Direct PLUS Loan:
+To apply for a Direct PLUS Loan, go to studentaid.gov.